 - Staying isolated from others, including family members and friends

-Talking about whether your mom or dad is depressed isn’t easy to do, but you’ll be glad you did.
+Talking about mental health issues and whether your mom or dad is depressed isn’t easy to do, but you’ll be glad you did.
 If they tell you that they are depressed, you can get them the help they need to improve their quality of life.

-And, even if they don’t realize depression may be affecting them, you can mention it to their doctor who can talk to them more in-depth about their symptoms.
+And, even if an elderly person does not realize depression may be affecting them, you can mention it to their doctor who can talk to them more in-depth about their symptoms.

 Making Very Poor Financial Choices

 You want your parents to be able to have enough money for living expenses and to maintain their retirement.
-You may have to manage their money for them or seek the services of a professional who can get their finances back on track.
+It may be that the best way to handle this is that you will have to take over and manage their money for them.
+Or perhaps it may be that the best option would be to seek the services of a professional who can get their finances back on track.

 Not Taking Their Medications Correctly (Or At All)

 Perhaps you’ve been noticing that your parent isn’t taking their medication, but you don’t want to say something about it.
 It’s their health and their life after all, right?
 Yes and no.